facebook/react-native-website/docs/textinput.md

 ### `onFocus`

 Callback that is called when the text input is focused.
+This is called with `{ nativeEvent: { target } }`.

 | Type     | Required |
 | -------- | -------- |